Hello, let me be your Paris Tour Guide!

 Champs-Élysées & Arc de Triomphe

 I usually avoid this area, I am not a shopper.
 If you are into the French luxury brands, definitely visit their flagship stores, but most of the merchandise is available in retail stores around the world.
-If you do visit this area, take time to get a picture of the Arc de Triomphe.
+If you do visit this area, take the time to get a picture of the Arc de Triomphe.
 Don’t forget the underground passageway it is the only way to get to the entrance.
 You can use your Paris Pass for free entry to the viewing platform on top.

 The is the main shopping district (yes, there is the Champs-Élysées, but…) located in the Opera district with large beautiful department stores – Printemps and Galeries Lafayette – you will find a large variety of products at decent prices (they have sales unlike a lot of other stores – sales are regulated by the French government and only really happen twice a year – February and July) plus gorgeous architecture.
 They both have rooftop terraces that you visit for nice views of Paris and they have little restaurants as well.
 I am addicted to scarves and usually buy all mine at the Galeries Lafayette!

-Also in the Opera, is well, the Opera building!
-It’s gorgeous you can visit guided or unguided and I enjoy when I go – their museum store is very good too and I always seem to pick up something unique there.
+Also in Opera, is well, the Opera building!
+It’s gorgeous you can visit guided or unguided and I enjoy it when I go – their museum store is very good too and I always seem to pick up something unique there.

 I would pass it unless you really, really want to visit Montmartre.
 It is a beautiful, historic neighborhood.
-Just don’t go in the morning – youngsters, immigrants, and petty criminals drink there during the night and there is glass everywhere in the morning until the cleaning crew comes.
+Just don’t go in the morning – troublemakers and petty criminals drink there during the night and there is glass everywhere in the morning until the cleaning crew comes.
 With the smog these days it is not a great sunrise, not sure of the sunset.
 If you do go for sunset, watch out for pickpockets.
 If you want to do Montmartre you may want to do a guided tour or just wander around, but don’t go before 9/10 nothing is open!